Deadly boating incident involving 11-year-old is under investigation, DNR states – KION546

 Click here for updates on this story

-HILLSDALE COUNTY, Michigan (WNEM) — Michigan Department of Natural Resources are investigating a deadly boating incident that involved an 11-year-old girl struck by a boat.
+HILLSDALE CO., Michigan (WNEM) — Michigan Department of Natural Resources are investigating a deadly boating incident that involved an 11-year-old girl struck by a boat.

 The incident occurred at approximately 3 p.m.
 Wednesday, on Lake Michindoh, off of Bacon Road, on the east side of the lake, offshore of the Michindoh Conference Center which acts as both a Christian Camp and Conference Center.